stjudecloud/university/docs/genomics-platform/workflow-guides/rnaseq-expression-classification/index.md

 These must then be provided to the workflow through the `reference_counts` parameter.
 By default, all reference files will be used by the app, but this can be restricted to one of the three tumor types [Blood, Brain, Solid] through the app settings.

 !!!warning
-The RNA-Seq Expression Classification tool does not allow the same sample name to be included more than once.
+The RNA-Seq Expression Classification workflow does not allow the same sample name to be included more than once.
 If data from multiple projects is requested through St. Jude Cloud Genomics Platform, a sample may be included more than once.
 We offer an opinionated deduplication method at https://github.com/stjudecloud/utilities.
 !!!

-### Running the tool
+### Running the workflow

-Once you've uploaded data to your cloud workspace, click "Launch Tool" on the tool's landing page.
+Once you've uploaded data to your cloud workspace, click "Launch Tool" on the workflow's landing page.
 A dropdown will present the different presets for running the workflow.
 Here, you can select whether you wish to start with a counts file or a BAM file.
-Once the tool has been vended, **copy** the workflow to the project containing the reference data.
+Once the workflow has been vended, **copy** the workflow to the project containing the reference data.

 ### Uploading data